Saturday, May 8, 2010

 Popular Culture Neo-Aristotelian Approach 5 Canons (Class Activity)

-d in The Rhetorical Power of Popular Culture by Deanna Sellnow.
+The messages that are communicated can be further examined through the five classical canons of the Neo-Aristotelian Approach as discussed in The Rhetorical Power of Popular Culture by Deanna Sellnow.
 The five cannons are listed as follows: 1) invention, 2) arrangement, 3) style, 4) delivery, and 5) memory.
 By looking at the five canons one can better understand how a particular message whether it is a speech or a visual image can influence listeners and viewers.
 Such a message is intended to persuade them to either take action or form an opinion on a certain issue or product.
 The interpretation of rhetoric according to the Neo-Aristotelian Approach is intended to examine the text or message presented; one is called to recognized the argument at hand and understand the speaker's appeal to emotion, logic, and so forth.

 The Neo-Aristotelian approach is often used to interpret written and verbal speeches since they used to be the main form of addressing the public until the explosion of the media frenzy world took place.
 The 1) Invention of a speech begins when someone realizes that they have something to say and want to persuade an audience to believe in their message through the use of comparisons, logos, signs, and forming a relationship with the people.
 This phase focuses on the content of the speech and the ethos, logos, and pathos used to appeal to the audience and have an effect.
 The 2) Arrangement must be completed in a manner that follows on with the course of the speech in either chronological order or some other form of organization pattern.
 It should flow from a coherent introduction to conclusion, much like the format of an essay to highlight the main points.
 A speaker chooses their arrangement accordingly with the topic they wish to address whether they begin from a less controversial topic and work their way up to discussing a highly controversial topic.
 The 3) Style of the rhetoric criticizes the language chosen by the speaker.
 The style must not only express the ideas of the speaker but influence the audience through the choice of words.
 Furthermore a mood based on how the speaker 4) Delivers the message (eg. speak's clearly, loudly, softly) affects his/her ability to engage the audience and convey to them a clear and understandable message.
 The delivery of what is said and how it is said is important so that one can be persuaded to follow or reject a message.
 All of these steps then lead to embedding the rhetoric/message into one's memory after repetition, constant exposure, and how clearly the message is delivered that one can commit it to memory.
 (When giving speeches, eye contact, clearness of voice, and the flow of the message all contribute to whether or not someone remembers the message.)
 Someone who has memorized their speech and is able to clearly and coherently discuss the issues at hand and convey a message to the public is more likely to be remembered and forms a better connection with the audience.